openwallet-foundation-labs/credhub/deploys/README.md

 TODO: mention a workaround for Linux users.

 Going via `host.docker.internal` will trigger warnings since it requires a tls connection.
 To allow `http` connections, you need to set the value `oidcAllowHttp` in the config.json to `true`.

+## Running in kubernetes
+Right now the services are not designed to be scaled horizontally.
+For development purposes or small use cases this should be fine for now.

+TODO: create helm charts so they can deployed in kubernetes.